Thousands protest against COVID-19 health pass in France

 Authorities sought to avoid a repeat of events last week, when scuffles between police and demonstrators broke out on the Champs-Elysees.

-Protesters were also out in other cities like Marseille, Lyon, Montpelier, Nantes and Toulouse, shouting “Freedom!” and “No to the health pass!”.
-(Reporting by Léa Guedj and Yiming Woo Writing by Mathieu Rosemain Editing by Frances Kerry)
+Reporting by Léa Guedj and Yiming Woo; Writing by Mathieu Rosemain; Editing by Frances Kerry and Giles Elgood

 Our Standards: The Thomson Reuters Trust Principles.